-Belli, SI, Mai, K, Skene, C, Gleeson, M, Witcombe, DM, Katrib, M, Finger, A, Wallach, M & Smith, NC 2004, 'Characterisation of the antigenic and immunogenetic properties of bacterially expressed, sexual stage antigens of the coccidian parasite, Eimeria maxima', Vaccine, vol. 22, pp. 4316-4325.View/Download from: UTS OPUS or Publisher's site
+Belli, SI, Mai, K, Skene, C, Gleeson, M, Witcombe, DM, Katrib, M, Finger, A, Wallach, M & Smith, NC 2004, 'Characterisation of the antigenic and immunogenetic properties of bacterially expressed, sexual stage antigens of the coccidian parasite, Eimeria maxima', Vaccine, vol. 22, pp. 4316-4325.View/Download from: Publisher's site

-Witcombe, DM, Ferguson, DJ, Belli, SI, Wallach, M & Smith, NC 2004, 'Eimeria maxima TRAP family protein EmTFP250: subcellular localisation and induction of immune responses by immunisation with a recombinant C-terminal derivative', International Journal for Parasitology, vol. 34, pp. 861-872.View/Download from: UTS OPUS or Publisher's site
+Witcombe, DM, Ferguson, DJ, Belli, SI, Wallach, M & Smith, NC 2004, 'Eimeria maxima TRAP family protein EmTFP250: subcellular localisation and induction of immune responses by immunisation with a recombinant C-terminal derivative', International Journal for Parasitology, vol. 34, pp. 861-872.View/Download from: Publisher's site

-Belli, SI, Wallach, M & Smith, NC 2003, 'Cloning and characterization of the 82 kDa tyrosine-rich sexual stage glycoprotein, GAM82, and its role in oocyst wall formation in the apicomplexan parasite, Eimeria maxima', Gene, vol. 307, pp. 201-212.View/Download from: UTS OPUS or Publisher's site
+Belli, SI, Wallach, M & Smith, NC 2003, 'Cloning and characterization of the 82 kDa tyrosine-rich sexual stage glycoprotein, GAM82, and its role in oocyst wall formation in the apicomplexan parasite, Eimeria maxima', Gene, vol. 307, pp. 201-212.View/Download from: Publisher's site

-Belli, SI, Wallach, M, Luxford, C, Davies, MJ & Smith, NC 2003, 'Roles of tyrosine-rich precursor glycoproteins and dityrosine- and 3,4-dihydroxyphenylalanine-mediated protein cross-linking in development of the oocyst wall in the coccidian parasite Eimeria maxima', Eukaryotic Cell, vol. 2, no. 3, pp. 456-464.View/Download from: UTS OPUS or Publisher's site
+Belli, SI, Wallach, M, Luxford, C, Davies, MJ & Smith, NC 2003, 'Roles of tyrosine-rich precursor glycoproteins and dityrosine- and 3,4-dihydroxyphenylalanine-mediated protein cross-linking in development of the oocyst wall in the coccidian parasite Eimeria maxima', Eukaryotic Cell, vol. 2, no. 3, pp. 456-464.View/Download from: Publisher's site

-Ferguson, DJ, Belli, SI, Smith, NC & Wallach, M 2003, 'The development of the macrogamete and oocyst wall in Eimeria maxima: immuno-light and electron microscopy', International Journal For Parasitology, vol. 33, no. 12, pp. 1329-1340.View/Download from: UTS OPUS or Publisher's site
+Ferguson, DJ, Belli, SI, Smith, NC & Wallach, M 2003, 'The development of the macrogamete and oocyst wall in Eimeria maxima: immuno-light and electron microscopy', International Journal For Parasitology, vol. 33, no. 12, pp. 1329-1340.View/Download from: Publisher's site

-Witcombe, DM, Belli, SI, Wallach, M & Smith, NC 2003, 'Molecular characterisation of EmTFP250: a novel member of the TRAP protein family in Eimeria maxima', International Journal For Parasitology, vol. 33, no. 7, pp. 691-702.View/Download from: UTS OPUS or Publisher's site
+Witcombe, DM, Belli, SI, Wallach, M & Smith, NC 2003, 'Molecular characterisation of EmTFP250: a novel member of the TRAP protein family in Eimeria maxima', International Journal For Parasitology, vol. 33, no. 7, pp. 691-702.View/Download from: Publisher's site

-Belli, SI, Witcombe, DM, Wallach, M & Smith, NC 2002, 'Functional genomics of gam56: role of a 56 kilodation sexual stage antigen in oocyst wall formation in Eimeria maxima', International Journal for Parasitology, vol. 32, no. N/A, pp. 1727-1737.View/Download from: UTS OPUS or Publisher's site
+Belli, SI, Witcombe, DM, Wallach, M & Smith, NC 2002, 'Functional genomics of gam56: role of a 56 kilodation sexual stage antigen in oocyst wall formation in Eimeria maxima', International Journal for Parasitology, vol. 32, no. N/A, pp. 1727-1737.View/Download from: Publisher's site

 In this study, we report the identification of two parasite polypeptides recognized by human sera of patients infected with Leishmania major.
 Isolation and sequencing of the two genes encoding these polypeptides revealed that one of the genes is similar to the L. major cathepsin L-like gene family CPB, whereas the other gene codes for the L. major homologue of the cysteine proteinase a (CPA) of L. mexicana.
 By restriction enzyme digestion of genomic DNA, we show that the CPB gene is present in multiple copies in contrast to the cysteine proteinase CPA gene which could be unique.
 Specific antibodies directed against the mature regions of both types expressed in Escherichia coli were used to analyze the expression of these polypeptides in different stages of the parasites life cycle.
 Polypeptides of 27 and 40 kDa in size, corresponding to CPA and CPB respectively, were detected at higher level in amastigotes than in stationary phase promastigotes.
 Purified recombinant CPs were also used to examine the presence of specific antibodies in sera from either recovered or active cases of cutaneous leishmaniasis patients.
 Unlike sera from healthy uninfected controls, all the sera reacted with recombinant CPA and CPB.
 This finding indicates that individuals having recovered from cutaneous leishmaniasis or with clinically apparent disease have humoral responses to cysteine proteinases demonstrating the importance of these proteinases as targets of the immune response and also their potential use for serodiagnosis.